Francisco-Rosa/Solar/README.md

 ### Preparation

+* To use this workbench, you must have the ladybug-core Python package installed.
+There are two basic ways to do this:

+  If your operating system's Python version is the same as FreeCAD's, simply open a terminal and type:

+      pip install ladybug-core pysolar # pysolar is optional

+  If the versions are different, you will need to use Python venv called "AdditionalPythonPackages".
+To do this, go to the Solar workbench folder (see the address above, or open FreeCAD and type in the Python console:

+      import FreeCAD
+      import os
+      user_mod_path = os.path.join(FreeCAD.getUserAppDataDir(), "Solar")
+      print(user_mod_path)

+  Create the virtual environment using:

+      python3 -m venv AdditionalPythonPackages # for Python 3, or
+      python -m venv AdditionalPythonPackages

+  Activate the virtual environment:

+      source AdditionalPythonPackages/bin/activate # Linux/macOS
+      AdditionalPythonPackages\Scripts\activate # Windows

+  Install packages within the environment:

+      pip install ladybug-core pysolar # pysolar is optional Deactivate the virtual environment when finished:

+      deactivate

 * If you want to use the rendered frames, you must install the Render Workbench, prepare rendering projects and test them preventively to make sure everything is working correctly (see information in [FreeCAD-Render](https://github.com/FreeCAD/FreeCAD-render)).
 * If you want to use the play and record rendered animation frames, you must install the Movie Workbench [FreeCAD-Movie](https://github.com/Francisco-Rosa/FreeCAD-Movie/tree/master).